pulinagrawal/project-q-repo/misc/README.md

 The class diagram is build via scons (see SConstruct), using MetaUML, metapost, and LaTeX.

-The user stories are experted from a google doc.
+The user stories are exported from a google doc.